 Harry hauled himself out of the hedge.
 The original obstacle loomed closer, clicking its pincers.

 Bloody hell.
 He raised his wand, watching the eight almost life-size reflections of himself.
 Who let Hagrid help?

 ‘Lacero,’ he hissed.

 The flash of purple light put out one of the reflections.
 The acromantula gnashed its mandibles; thick, sticky green liquid dripped from its ruined eye.

 ‘Lacero.’
 Harry cast a few more.

-The curse gouged lines into the acromantula’s carapace, but pierced nothing.
-Harry back-stepped as fast as he could.
+The curse gouged lines into the acromantula’s carapace and Harry back-stepped as fast as he could.
 The giant spider surged forward.
 He dived underneath its pincers, rolled to the side, and disillusioned himself.
 The acromantula clicked its mandibles, stalking up and down over the top of him.